Read on to find out why Gunung Kawi is my favourite temple in Bali and everything you need to know about visiting this place.

 The temple is decorated during its Piodalan temple anniversary each year following the third full moon on the Balinese calendar.

-I had arrived in Bali during the chief annual festival of Guningan and Kuningwan which meant the island was festively decorated with large celebrations throughout.
+I arrived in Bali during the chief annual festival of Guningan and Kuningwan which meant the island was festively decorated with large celebrations throughout.

 Good to Know